 ‘Everything we cannot say with words or show with action you have expressed for us.
 You have done this with so much imagination, fun and beauty.
 You are the hippest of cats – and the most sensitive of composers!’

-The film ends, and an unexpected montage of black and white set stills appear.
+Breakfast at Tiffany’s ends, and an unexpected montage of black and white set stills appear.
 The first of Henri Mancini.

 The Sydney Symphony play the closing version of, Moon River but this time with the angelic voices of, Cantillation.
 The warmth of every note fills this iconic space, and we’re back to where we started.
 Me.
 Crying again.
 It’s just so, so perfect in every way.